pythonindia/inpycon2025/src/program/speaker-guidelines.md

 1. Have an introduction slide where you talk about yourself.
    *This helps the attendees get to know you, why you are talking about the topic, and also helps them answer “Why should they listen to you?”.*
 2. Add interactive elements to your talk, this can be as simple as asking a show of hands or a quick quiz.
-3. Keep your demos recorded.
-This can save you at times when things just break, you don’t have Internet connection and so on.
+3. Keep your demos recorded & make slides available offline.
+   *This can save you at times when things just break, you don’t have Internet connection and so on.*
+4. Bring your own laptop along with **any adapters** required for presenting via an HDMI connection.
-4. Add slide numbers, this helps attendees to take notes during the session.
+5. Add slide numbers, this helps attendees to take notes during the session.
-5. A must-read: [Accessible Speaking Best Practices](https://www.deque.com/blog/accessible-speaking-best-practices/) this also has actionable steps.
+6. A must-read: [Accessible Speaking Best Practices](https://www.deque.com/blog/accessible-speaking-best-practices/) this also has actionable steps.
    1. Ensure the font size is large enough so that it is visible to the attendees from the back.
    2. Consider using a light theme for slides, as the contrast and visibility of the light themes is more in general.
    3. If you are showing code live, close all sidebars, extra tabs etc. to make it distraction free.

+---

 ## Panel Discussions

 **Duration**: 30 minutes (including Q&A)
 **Format**: Group discussion with 3-4 panelists and a moderator

 ### Responsibilities